Mic12321/chinese_chess/README.md

 ### Windows

-3. Change directory to the win-x64 folder
+3. Change directory to the win-x64 folder.

-4. Execute the exectuable file
+4. Execute the exectuable file named "ChineseChess.exe".

 ### Mac

-3. Change directory to the osx-x64 folder
+3. Change directory to the osx-x64 folder.

-4. Execute the exectuable file
+4. Execute the executable file named "ChineseChess".

 ### Linux

-3. Change directory to the linux-x64 folder
+3. Change directory to the linux-x64 folder.

-4. Execute the exectuable file
+4. Execute the executable file named "ChineseChess".

 ## How to play